boris1993/dnsupdater/README.md

 make mips-softfloat
 ```

-Then you will find the executable file under `${GOPATH}/bin/dnsupdater` directory.
+Then you will find the executable file under the `bin/dnsupdater-dnsupdater-linux-mips-softfloat` directory.

++ Finish the configuration

+Rename `config.yaml.template` to `config.yaml` and finish your configuration.

 + Upload to your router

-Just upload the executable to your router via FTP or SFTP.
+Upload `dnsupdater` and `config.yaml` to your router.

-And don't forget to give it execute permission.
+And don't forget to give it executable permission.

 + Create a cron job

-Sure you don't want this to be a disposable product right?

 ```crontab
 0 0,12 * * * /root/dnsupdater/dnsupdater > /var/log/update-dns.log 2>&1 &